Bipartite Graph

 > A **bipartite graph** $G(V, W, E)$ consists of two *disjoint sets* of vertices, $V$ and $W$, and a set of edges $E$ that connect an element of $V$ to one in $W$.

+By the definition, vertices of a bipartite graph in the same set never share a common edge.
 An equivalent definition for a bipartite graph is an undirected graph that *does not* contain any *odd* [[Cycle|cycles]].

 ## Complete bipartite graph

-A *[[Complete Graph|complete]] bipartite graph* $G(V, W, E)$ is denoted $K_{m,n}$ where $V$ and $W$ contain $m$ and $n$ vertices respectively.
-It has $m + n$ vertices and $mn$ edges.
+A complete bipartite graph with $m$ and $n$ vertices is denoted $K_{m,n}$, where $V$ and $W$ contain $m$ and $n$ vertices respectively.
+As such, a complete bipartite graph has $m + n$ vertices and $mn$ edges.

 ![[CompleteBipartiteGraph.svg|500]]